 Astounding virtuosity, incomparable musicianship: Ivry Gitlis, the violin blessed by the Gods.

 "I need to play to feel alive.
 The day I stop, will mean I am dead."
-The youthful man who expresses himself in this way is Ivry Gitlis, who was born in Haïfa in 1922 and is fortunately still well alive!
+The youthful man who expresses himself in this way is Ivry Gitlis, who was born in Haïfa in 1922.
 He plays, as he did in March 2008 at the Salle Pleyel with Martha Argerich.
 An adventurer, he always counted on his lucky star to feed him when he was broke: he left for New York by boat without a penny to take lessons with Professor Pashrus.
 On board he was invited every evening to dinner by a generous philanthropist who gave him a thousand dollars once he set foot in New York.
 Curious about everything and eager to experience new sensations, he played with the Rolling Stones, John Lennon, Eric Clapton and Dizzy Gillespie, among others.

 After a childhood in Israel, where his father worked as a miller, he studied at the Paris Conservatory where Bronislav Huberman had sent him.
 He obtained a First Prize at the age of thirteen and became the disciple of Jacques Thibaud.
 "A man violin" says the student of the master.
 A refugee in England during the war, he won the Fifth Prize (only!) in the Long-Thibaud Competition in 1951 and made his debut the same year in Paris.
 He has played with the greatest orchestras and shares his love for music with the greatest artists (Martha Argerich, Pierre Fournier, Mischa Maisky…), who gather each summer at the Festival de Vence which he founded.